CASP-Systems-BU/CAPSys/scripts/README.md

 # Experiments and expected results

 Experiments E1, E2, E3 run on AWS EC2 clusters.
 For simplicity, we have set up ready-to-use AWS clusters for artifact evaluations.
 Please use our provided SSH key to access them.
-If you want to setup your own AWS cluster for evaluation, please see instructions [here](./aws/README.md). [not recommend]
+If you want to setup your own AWS cluster for evaluation (not recommend), please see instructions [here](./aws/README.md).

 Experiments E4 runs on Cloudlab instance.
 The instructions for setting up the evaluation environment on Cloudlab can be found at Preparation section of [Experiment (E4)](#experiment-e4).